Cheap NFL Jerseys Are They Worth It?

 A great example for me was my Nick Foles jersey from 2013.
 After Foles magical 27 TD and 2 INT season, I bought his jersey from NFLShop.
 I thought he was the quarterback of the future and happily paid top dollar for his jersey.
-Of course his following season he broke his collarbone and was placed on IR and then traded to the Rams the year later.
+Of course his following season he broke his collarbone and was placed on IR.
+He was then traded to the Rams the year later.
 When Carson Wentz was drafted, I thought I’d give it another shot, as the team did at least invest a high draft pick in him.
-I again ordered the jersey from NFL Shop but when comparing the two jerseys, five-years apart, there was a noticeable difference.
+I again ordered a jersey from NFL Shop but when comparing the two jerseys, five-years apart, there was a noticeable difference.
 The new Wentz jersey had a different style, it was thin, and felt a lot like a really nice t-shirt.
 Both Jersey’s were made by Nike, both cost roughly the same.

 A friend of mine decided to take a different approach with his jersey and ordered a cheap NFL jersey online, I think it was from China.
-While he bragged about the price of the jersey, the cost of shipping was twice that of NFL shop, and something no one ever seems to mention when talking about these magical counterfeits.
+While he bragged about the price of the jersey, the cost of shipping was twice that of NFL shop, and something no one ever seems to mention when talking about these magical counterfeit “deals.”

-We compared the jerseys when he came over and I’ll admit it passed the eye test from a distance, but up close you could see some (laughable) differences.
+We compared the jerseys when he came over for a game and I’ll admit it passed the eye test from a distance, but up close you could see some (laughable) differences.
 For starters, the Eagles logo looked like it was drawn by someone who drunk.
 The color of the jersey was off and the numbers seem larger than usual.
 I’ll admit, it was cheaper even with factoring in what he paid for shipping, but I’m a diehard fan, and don’t want to wear a cheap knockoff.

 It doesn’t help when the NFL tries to lay a guilt trip on its fans, like the Michael Irvin commercial in which he accuses those who wear counterfeit NFL jerseys as posers or non-fans.
 This commercial was on a heavy loop a few years around the time of the NFL Combine.
 After maybe the 15th time I saw it, my blood began to boil and I actually wanted to buy a cheap NFL jersey out of spite.
 How can the NFL create a commercial that tells people to stop buying cheap NFL jerseys from China when the NFL sells overpriced jerseys made in 3rd world countries?